 Living on Phu Quoc has been an unforgettable journey - every area of the island feels like a different world, each with its own vibe, beaches, and hidden gems.
 Let me take you on a quick tour through the South, Center, and North of Vietnam’s Pearl Island, based on my personal wanderings and discoveries.

-South Phu Quoc: Where Adventure and Luxury Meet
+South Phu Quoc.
+Where Adventure and Luxury Meet

 The southern part of Phu Quoc has exploded with development, blending traditional fishing life with grand-scale resorts and colorful new neighborhoods.